zabbix/ansible-collection/README.md

   - `httpapi plugin` - Zabbix API connector/wrapper.
 Used to manage hosts on Zabbix monitoring instance.
 Will extend [**zabbix_agent**](https://github.com/zabbix/ansible-collection/blob/main/roles/zabbix_agent/README.md) role to add hosts without autoregistration.
   - `inventory plugin` - The tool to synchronize Zabbix monitoring instance hosts with Ansible inventory.

+## Related content

+[Event-Driven Ansible integration](https://www.zabbix.com/integrations/ansible#event_driven_ansible) is based on webhook usage:
+  - Zabbix media type is pushing events to EDA.
+  - EDA webhook receives incoming events and passes to processing via rulebook.

+EDA helps with automation of issue remediation and debugging tasks.
+Basically EDA receives events sent from Zabbix and triggers different playbook execution, according to conditions set.
+EDA integration is included in Zabbix out of the box and available starting with Zabbix 6.0 version.
+Refer to [EDA media type documentation](https://www.zabbix.com/integrations/ansible#event_driven_ansible) for more details on setup.

 ## License

 Ansible Zabbix collection is released under the GNU General Public License (GPL) version 2.
 The formal terms of the GPL can be found at http://www.fsf.org/licenses/.